mattnwells/bike-share-analysis-google-cert/cyclistic-capstone.md

   rename(member_type = member_casual)
 ```

-Finally, I converted ride_length from a character to numeric value and
+Finally, I converted ride_length from a character to a numeric value and
 viewed the final data frame.

 ```{r}